Resignation syndrome

-Resignation syndrome (also called traumatic withdrawal syndrome or traumatic refusal or abandonment syndrome; uppgivenhetssyndrom) is a catatonic condition that induces a state of reduced consciousness, first described in Sweden in the 1990s.
+Resignation syndrome (also called traumatic withdrawal syndrome or traumatic refusal or abandonment syndrome; uppgivenhetssyndrom) is a condition that induces a state of reduced consciousness that is not recognized by the World Health Organization as a valid psychiatric condition.
+It was first described in Sweden in the 1990s.
 The condition affects predominately psychologically traumatized children and adolescents in the midst of a strenuous and lengthy migration process.

 Young people reportedly develop depressive symptoms, become socially withdrawn, and become motionless and speechless as a reaction to stress and hopelessness.
 In the worst cases, children reject any food or drink and have to be fed by feeding tube; the condition can persist for years.
 Recovery ensues within months to years and is claimed to be dependent on the restoration of hope to the family.

 Signs and symptoms

 Affected individuals (predominantly children and adolescents) first exhibit symptoms of anxiety and depression (in particular apathy, lethargy), then withdraw from others and care for themselves.
 Eventually their condition might progress to stupor, i.e. they stop walking, eating, talking, and grow incontinent.
 In this stage patients are seemingly unconscious and tube feeding is life-sustaining.
 The condition could persist for months or even years.
 Remission happens after life circumstances improve and ensues with gradual return to what appears to be normal function.